Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Olive oil

-Although this is an Indian-inspired curry, we use extra virgin olive oil because that's the healthiest oil with the most antioxidants.
+Although this is an Indian-inspired curry, we use extra virgin olive oil because that’s the healthiest oil with the most antioxidants and because it tastes delicious here.

-You can substitute avocado oil, or any other vegetable oil, for olive oil.
+Substitute avocado oil, coconut oil, or any other vegetable oil for olive oil.

 Tomatoes